pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/GeneralInterfaceFeatures/CreatingSkinsForTypo3/Index.rst

        under certain conditions; type `show c' for details.
    ...

-(The GPL license can be found in the file “GPL.txt” inside the TYPO3 source code)
+(The GPL license can be found in the file "GPL.txt" inside the TYPO3 source code)